numpy/numpy/doc/source/reference/arrays.promotion.rst

     :figclass: align-center

 Promotion is always found along the lines in the schema from left to right and down to up.
+The final result dtype will smallest kind and precision (i.e. down and left) which is still equal or higher in both kind and precision while following the (green) lines.

-With the following specific rules or observations:
+Note the following specific rules and observations:
 1. When a Python ``float`` or ``complex`` interacts with a NumPy integer the result will be ``float64`` or ``complex128`` (yellow border).
-   NumPy booleans will also be cast to the default integer.[#default-int]
+   NumPy booleans will also be cast to the default integer.[#default-int] This is not relevant when additionally NumPy floating point values are involved.
 2. The precision is drawn such that ``float16 < int16 < uint16`` because
    large ``uint16`` do not fit ``int16`` and large ``int16`` will lose precision when stored in a ``float16``.